Disney Resort Line: Operations

 The Disney Resort Line is a single-track, counterclockwise loop linking Maihama Station with facilities throughout the resort.
 A complete circuit takes about 13 minutes, with travel times of two to four minutes between adjacent stations.
 Up to four trains operate simultaneously, providing headways as short as 3.25 minutes.

 Trains operate under an automatic train operation (ATO) system corresponding to Grades of Automation 3 (GoA3/DTO), with an onboard conductor responsible for door control and safety monitoring.
 Manual controls are located at both ends of each train; with the forward-facing operating area typically open to passengers with the master controller and instruments covered.

 Safety features include platform screen doors at all stations and interlocked sensors on both car and platform doors that prevent departures unless all are fully secured.
 Station staff are present throughout most of the operating day to supervise boarding and ensure platform safety.

 Although the line runs entirely on land owned by OLC and is sometimes mistaken for a park attraction due to its location within the resort, it is legally classified as a public railway.
 As such, standard fares are charged, IC cards are accepted, and season tickets are available.
 This differs from most other Disney monorail systems, which typically operate fare-free or are included with theme-park admission.

+Fares and ticketing

+A single-journey ticket allows one entry and one exit, with travel for up to one complete loop.
+Fares can be paid by IC card or by using cash at a ticket machine.
+Multi-ride passes are available as physical tickets and can be purchased with different validity periods, including one-day, multi-day, and monthly options.
+Children aged 6 to 11 pay half fare.
+Children under 1 year old ride free, and up to two children aged 1 to 5 ride free with each paying adult.